 The lack of production of content in local languages threatens the local cultures and life styles.

-Convergence of mass media and social media lead to situation in which the former regulatory standards for media are not effective anymore and new approach for regulation and self-regulation is needed.
+Convergence of mass media and social media lead new approaches for regulation and self-regulation is needed.

 Protecting, respecting and promoting human rights and recognition of their importance to realizing economic development.